jcjveraa/pyotp_cli/README.md

 # pyotp_cli
-Provides a command line interface for pyotp to
+Provides a command line interface for pyotp to interact more easily with other programs.